-6.1 Demeter Tools and Generators
+7.1 Demeter Tools and Generators

-Adaptive (Object-Oriented) Programming (AP) [51] combines datatype descriptions with a domain specific language that selects specific paths of an object instance, over which an impoerative visitor is executed.
-The two major implementations of adaptive programming, DJ [61] and DemeterJ [66], are similar to DemeterF's dynamic/reflective and static/generated traversals, respectively.
+Adaptive (Object-Oriented) Programming (AP) [52] combines datatype descriptions with a domain specific language that selects specific paths of an object instance, over which an imperative visitor is executed.
+The two major Java implementations of adaptive programming, DJ [62] and DemeterJ [67], are similar to DemeterF's dynamic/reflective and static/generated (inlined) traversals, respectively.
 DemeterJ uses a similar class dictionary syntax to generate Java classes, a parser, and various default visitors.
 Ideas from both DemeterJ and DJ have flown into the design of DemeterF, but with a purely functional flavor.
-DemeterF improves on those tools with safe traversals, extensive support for generics, improved parser generation, and customizable datatype-generic function-class generation.